 Wooden and Timber Sash windows add charm to your home by giving a timeless look.
 In case your old timber sash window does not function properly anymore, you can always ask for replacement timber sash window that would look exactly the same as the old one.
 Replacement sash windows London in our company is manufactured only by the best team members and installed carefully with a big attention and thoroughness.

 Our company offers only the best quality products which guarantees a long and reliable service and expert Timber Sash windows installation.
 Each Timber Sash window we make is discreetly branded by the team responsible for producing it.
 The brand is the last element of manufacture and is only applied after every possible check has been made that your Timber Sash windows are fit to represent our well skilled craftsman that made them.
-We do not take this lightly: we have pride in the Timber Sash windows we make and will do nothing to jeopardize our well-earned reputation in London as the UKs best Timber Sash window fitters.
+We do not take this lightly: we have pride in the Timber Sash windows we do manufacture and will do nothing to jeopardize our well-earned reputation in the UK as Lithuania`s best Timber Sash window manufacturers.

 The history of French door, also known as a French window, turns us back to the 17th Century.
 At this time Renaissance art and architecture were based on geometry, proportion, symmetry and regularity.
 These features strongly influenced the design of French doors: construction of individual, single paned pieces of glass with wood divisions that extend for most of its length and usually come in pair, basically like a window.
 Such construction allowed to use a day light longer and made a quick access to a newly fashionable small balconies.